 Bank charges: Key info

-While charges have dropped slightly to an average of around £15 in the past few years, it's still possible to be charged up to £35 a pop for going overdrawn.
-But it may still be possible to get this back.
+In recent years, charges have dropped to an average of around £15, but you can still be charged up to £35 a pop for going overdrawn.
+And it may still be possible to get this back.

 Since the result of the November 2009 Supreme Court ruling it has been more difficult, but some payouts are still possible for those in financial hardship.